ICFAI-LAW School BA-LLB / BBA-LLB Admissions 2025

 The question paper will be set both in English and Telugu or English and Urdu.

 Prepare well as per the underlying difficulty level of the two exams.
-The TS LAWCET 2025 3-year LLB and TS LAWCET 5-year LLB may look similar but aren't.
+The TS LAWCET 2026 3-year LLB and TS LAWCET 5-year LLB may look similar, but they aren't.

 There is no negative marking in the scheme, so candidates can practise smart guesswork by the process of elimination which can improve one's performance in the exam.